codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 ## Invoking action with matter

-Yeah, just try and see what will happen.
+Yes, just try and see what will happen.
 We're gonna invoke the action `drink` 2 times with various drinks.

 `JS code:`
 <script src="https://gist.github.com/codenart/4e94cd16ae793409fec1e0ef283a90a8.js">